Harmonica-Men/Password-Manager/README.md

 As a user I want:

-- To be able to update, create or delete account and password enteries.
+- To be able to update, create or delete account and password entries.
 - To lists passwords and give a choice to the user obscure them from view or show the password explicitly by request.
-- To be able to set a Cipher-Key, this is a handy feature to add a extra level of complexity to obsucre your passwords.
+- To be able to set a Cipher-Key, this is a handy feature to add a extra level of complexity to obscure your passwords.
 - To set up a default user login, makes the UX more user friendly.
 - To always be able to change the 'master password' to access the password-manager.
 - **note** There was a **copy/paste** password clipboard feature available but that I need to removed because it was not possible to integrate that